2017-fall-os/2017-fall-malloc-lab-JoseACabreraM/myLab/README.md

   Gabriel Maximilian Felix and I worked together to figure out how to merge a block with it's successor.

+10/28/2017

+  Added resizeRegionExtra.
+This new memory reallocator now tries merging a block with both its predecessor and successor blocks, even trying to merge with both.

 Makefile: a fairly portable "makefile", targets "all" and "clean"

 To compile: